crawlab-team/crawlab-docs/en/Config/README.md

   allowRegister: "N"  # Allow registration or not
   enableTutorial: "N"  # Discard tutorial or not
   runOnMaster: "Y"  # Whether to run the task on the master node
-  demoSpiders: "N"  # Whether to load demo crawler
+  demoSpiders: "N"  # Whether to load demo spider
   checkScrapy: "Y"  # Whether to check Scrapy automatically
 notification: # Message notification
   mail: # Email notification